 Phages were identified by English bacteriologist Fredrick Twort in 1915 and French Canadian scientist Felix D’Herelle in 1917.
 D’Herelle realized that they could be used as antibacterial agents and over the years advanced his research by opening phage therapy centers throughout Eastern Europe.
 However, with the discovery of the miracle drug—penicillin-- by English scientist Alexander Fleming in 1928, interest in phage therapy decreased, especially in the West.

 Now, one hundred years later, the tide is turning and there is renewed interest in bacteriophage therapy.
 This interest is mainly due to the mutation of bacteria and fungi and the creation of Antibiotic Drug Resistant (ADR) superbugs caused by the overuse of antibiotics.
 According to the Center for Disease Control, close to three million people a year in the United States get ADR infections and 35,000 die from them.
 Unfortunately, the need for new antibiotics is not being met by the pharmaceutical industry.
-A recent report by a roundtable of experts stated that “if no immediate action is taken, the estimated death toll due to antimicrobial resistance will reach the millions by the year 2050”.
-(1)

 I first learned about phage research and therapy when I attended an NTM and bronchiectasis patient symposium a couple of years ago at Yale University in New Haven, Connecticut.
 Subsequently, I heard phage therapy brought up at a New York University Bronchiectasis and Non-Tuberculous Mycobacteria Symposium and more recently, last month at the 4th World Bronchiectasis Conference.